Rick-Houser/jeh/_posts/2025-04-06-terraform-aws.md

 Using an existing AWS account, I created an IAM user (`terraform-demo-user`) for Terraform to manage resources like EC2 and S3.
 Initial runs failed with "Access Denied" errors due to missing permissions.
 I resolved this by defining a minimal policy, following the principle of least privilege.

-> Prompt Tip: AWS error messages (e.g., `not authorized to perform: s3:GetBucketAcl`) indicate missing permissions—start with basic access and adjust as needed.
+> AWS error messages (e.g., `not authorized to perform: s3:GetBucketAcl`) indicate missing permissions—start with basic access and adjust as needed.
 For production, avoid storing Access Keys in plain text; use IAM roles or AWS Secrets Manager instead.
-{: .prompt-info }
+{: .prompt-warning }

 ## Writing the Terraform Configuration
 I created a GitHub repository (`terraform-aws-demo`) and defined the resources in `main.tf`: